templaryan/templaryan.github.io/_posts/2018-11-13-Understanding-Dist-Consensus.md

 ---
 by Preethi Kasireddy

-# How Does Distributed Consensus Work?
+# Let's Take a Crack at Understanding Distributed Consensus

 *An overview of key breakthroughs in blockchain technology — and why Nakamoto Consensus is such a big deal*